-Comparison entry-level DSLRs Canon EOS 2000D and 4000D
+Comparison entry-level DSLRs Canon 2000d vs 4000d

-In addition, printed keys have fallen victim to the savings dictation, and there is no longer a dedicated on/off switch, instead the camera is switched on via the program selector wheel.
+In addition, printed keys have fallen victim to some removal of features, and there is no longer a dedicated on/off switch, instead, the camera is switched on via the program selector wheel.
 Even with a set lens, savings are made, it has to get by without an optical image stabilizer.

 After all, the 2000D gets an image sensor with 24 megapixels higher resolution in APS-C format (crop factor 1.6), while the 4000D, like the old 1300D, has to get by with 18 megapixels.
 The maximum sensitivity reaches ISO 6.400, an extension to ISO 12.800 is possible after activation in the menu.
 Also the image processor Digic 4+ is an old acquaintance, it already drives the 1300D.
 The reflex viewfinder of both cameras has to make do with a simple mirror construction instead of a high-quality pentaprism.
 At 0.8x magnification (0.5x in 35mm equivalent) it covers 95 percent of the image field.
 The autofocus works in viewfinder mode with nine measuring points, only the middle autofocus point is a cross sensor.
 The continuous-advance function only takes it to three frames per second.

 During live viewing and video recording, only a contrast autofocus is available, while the faster dual-pixel CMOS AF is reserved for higher-quality EOS models.
 Both the 2000D and 4000D recognize subjects automatically, but can also be controlled manually by the photographer.
 They also offer some creative filter functions.
-WLAN is also on board on both models to transmit photos wirelessly to computers, smartphones or other devices and to control the cameras remotely via app.
+WLAN is also on board on both models to transmit photos wirelessly to computers, smartphones, or other devices and to control the cameras remotely via the app.
 NFC for simple coupling, however, only offers the 2000D.
-Both the cameras themselves and the Canon Photo Companion App offer helpful instructions for taking different photo motifs.
+Both the cameras themselves and the Canon Photo Companion App offer helpful instructions for taking different photo scenes.